 This post from Matt Gerber, CEO of IT-Lifeline, is the first in a new series of guest blogs from the Commvault partner community.
-About every month or so, resellers, systems integrators, OEMs, and cloud service providers will share their views on data management, archiving, cloud computing and other industry topics.
+About every month or so, resellers, systems integrators, OEMs and cloud service providers will share their views on data management, archiving, cloud computing and other industry topics.

 We wanted to let you know that Jack Henry & Associates recently announced a partnership with IT-Lifeline to enable the addition of Centurion Enterprise-Level Recovery™ to Jack Henry’s suite of disaster preparedness and recovery solutions.
-Centurion Enterprise-Level Recovery is an enterprise-wide data protection and recovery solution for Windows® servers and their resident data.
+Centurion Enterprise-Level Recovery is an enterprise-wide data protection and recovery solution for Windows® servers and its resident data.
 This solution uses Commvault’s Simpana® software to simplify data vaulting and provide the critical features required for compliance.

 At IT-Lifeline, we have learned how many bank and credit union IT organizations do not have the time to master all eleven booklets from the FFIEC’s IT Examination Handbook.
-Many don’t realize in the Business Continuity Planning booklet, it specifically states in Appendix F: Business Impact Analysis Process, exactly what timeframes to organize information based on maximum allowable downtime (MAD).
+Many don’t realize in the "Business Continuity Planning" booklet that it specifically states in "Appendix F: Business Impact Analysis Process" exactly what timeframes to organize information based on maximum allowable downtime (MAD).
 The FFIEC handbook states:

 MAD estimates that may be used include the following: